-- Our phone lines are busier than usual.
-You can call us between 8am and 5pm, Monday to Friday but it’s likely that you will need to wait to speak to someone.
-Where possible, please email us or make a complaint online.
+- Our helpline is busier than usual.
+You can call us between 8am and 5pm, Monday to Friday – and 9am and 1pm on a Saturday.
+It’s likely that you will need to wait to speak to someone.
+Where possible, please email us if you have an enquiry about an ongoing case or take a look at our how to complain page, which includes details of how to send us your complaint online.

 We're monitoring official advice

 As well as the serious impact on health, the spread of Covid-19 is affecting the economy and finances, businesses and consumers.
 We're monitoring the enquiries and complaints we're receiving and official advice, keeping in touch with the industry regulator, The FCA, and our stakeholders.

 Making a complaint to a financial business and how long it might take